cedrickchee/llama/README.md

 # LLaMA 2

+> [!WARNING]
+> Outdated LLaMA 2 code example.
+If you are looking for Llama 3, please go to [meta-llama/llama3](https://github.com/meta-llama/llama3).
+> >
+> This will remain here for learning resources on how to port LLaMA 2 to different hardwares and frameworks.

 This is a variant of the LLaMA 2 model and has the following changes:
 - **Compression:** 8-bit model quantization using [bitsandbytes](https://huggingface.co/blog/hf-bitsandbytes-integration)
 - **Non-Model Parallel (MP):** run 13B model in a single GPU.
 All MP codes removed.